The ACT Veterinary Practitioners Board (the Board) requires that every registered premises have an efficient record keeping system for client records.

 In the case of a stray, medical records should be kept identifying as best as possible the animal and the procedure.

-Should legal action be brought against a veterinary surgeon, all documentary evidence would be brought to account and medical records are likely to be needed in defence.
-Records should be kept for at least seven years after the last occasion on which the animal received treatment.
+Should legal action be brought against a veterinary practitioner, all documentary evidence would be brought to account and medical records are likely to be needed in defence.
+Records should be kept for at least four years after the last occasion on which the animal received treatment.

-Whether the request to forward veterinary medical records is made by the client or the second veterinary surgeon, this request should be treated professionally and actioned as quickly as possible by the first veterinary surgeon.
+Whether the request to forward veterinary medical records is made by the client or the second veterinary practitioner, this request should be treated professionally and actioned as quickly as possible by the first veterinary practitioner.
 When a medical record is transferred and a copy is not kept, a note should be made of the name and address of where the information was transferred.

 Practitioners should consider in their succession and estate planning, provision for medical records they hold.